disaster-robotics-proalertas/pucrs_campus_gazebo/docs/index.rst

 .. image:: ./source/images/campus.png
     :width: 48%
+    :margin-left: 2px

+    Map of the PUCRS campus in 3D

 .. image:: ./source/images/josm_campus.png
     :width: 50%
+    :margin-right: 2px

+    Map of the PUCRS campus in OpenStreetMap

 Place here some robots talk a little bit about the purpose of this document.